Starting Enrollment at NPC as an International Student

 Complete the international student admissions application.Submit International Admissions Application

 Submit authenticated and translated copies of all academic records.
-National Park College requires international transcripts to be translated in English.
-This service can be provided through World Education Services or National Association of Credential Evaluation Services.
+National Park College requires international transcripts to be translated in English and verified that the applicant has completed the equivalent of a US High School Diploma.
+This service can be provided through InCred (International Credential Evaluations), World Education Services or National Association of Credential Evaluation Services.
 You are responsible for accessing this service and all fees related to transcript authentication services.

 All international students should be proficient in the English language prior to enrollment.
 If you have taken the TOEFL (Test of English as a Foreign Language), you should submit official documentation of your scores.